6 Best Reverse ETL Tools for 2025 and How to Choose One

 Customer marketing teams can configure any kind of communication to trigger in response to any customer behavior in an app or on a website.

-Assuming all customer behavior data is synced to your main database, this data can be routed to a CRM like Hubspot, or an in-app messaging tool like Intercom.
+Assuming all customer behavior data is synced to your main database, this data can be routed to a CRM like Hubspot or Salesforce, or an in-app messaging tool like Intercom.
 So, for instance, when a customer starts using a new feature, or if they spend a certain amount of time examining that feature without successfully using it, you can have an email or in-app communication trigger automatically to help them along their way.

 This could work wonders to make an upsell when the customer is hot, or solve a problem before they go cold.